Liver and Bacon Casserole Recipe the Kids Will Love

 - Bring up to boil, and then add the tin of chopped tomatoes.

-- Mix well, then pour the mixture over the liver, onion, and bacon in the casserole dish.
+- Add the Worcestershire sauce.
+Mix well, then pour the mixture over the liver, onion, and bacon in the casserole dish.
+Cover with a lid.

 This casserole is delicious served with boiled potatoes and a green vegetable.